moble/scri/docs/tutorial_abd.rst

 BMS Transformations
 ===================

-Boosts, spacetime translations, supertranslations, and a simple frame rotation can all be performed with the :meth:`scri.asymptotic_bondi_data.AsymptoticBondiData.transform` function.
+Spacetime translations, supertranslations, frame rotations, and boosts can all be performed with the :meth:`scri.asymptotic_bondi_data.AsymptoticBondiData.transform` function.
 See the documentation of the function for details.
 All the quantities in the ABD object will be transformed together.
 The transformation is not performed in place, so it will return a new ABD with the transformed data: